JohannesRgnr/Efficient-Circular-Buffer/README.md

 # Efficient Circular Buffer

 A simple and efficient implementation of a circular buffer.
-Implemented in JUCE as as simple delay plugin.
+Implemented in JUCE as as simple mono delay plugin.
 Buffer size must be a power of 2.
 Based on bitwise AND instead of modulo or branching.
 Ref. https://homepage.cs.uiowa.edu/~jones/bcd/mod.shtml#exmod2